China Airlines Flight 140: Investigation

-The crash, which destroyed the aircraft (delivered less than three years earlier in 1991), was primarily attributed to crew error for their failure to correct the controls as well as the airspeed.
-An update which would disengage the GO-AROUND autopilot if certain controls were moved, which would have included the yoke-forward movement the pilots made on the fatal flight, wasn't deemed urgent enough by China Airlines for a non-routine trip to the hangar for maintenance to install the update.
+The crash, which destroyed the aircraft (delivered less than three years earlier in 1991), was primarily attributed to crew error for their failure to correct the controls as well as the air speed.
+An update that would disengage the GO-AROUND autopilot if certain controls were moved, which would have included the yoke-forward movement the pilots made on the fatal flight, wasn't deemed urgent enough by China Airlines for a non-routine trip to the hangar for maintenance to install the update.
 These factors were deemed contributing incidents to the crash, after the primary failure of the pilots to take control of the situation once it began.

 The investigation also revealed that the pilot had been trained for the A300 on a flight simulator in Bangkok which was not programmed with the problematic GO-AROUND behavior.
 Therefore, his belief that pushing on the yoke would override the automatic controls was appropriate for the configuration he had trained on, as well as for the Boeing 747 aircraft that he had spent most of his career flying.

 Software upgrade

 There had been earlier "out-of-trim incidents" with the Airbus A300-600R.
-Airbus had the company that made the flight control computer produce a modification to the air flight system that would disengage the autopilot "when certain manual controls input is applied on the control wheel in GO-AROUND mode This modification was first available in September 1993 and the aircraft that had crashed had been scheduled to receive the upgrade.
+Airbus had the company that made the flight control computer produce a modification to the air flight system that would disengage the autopilot "when certain manual controls input is applied on the control wheel in GO-AROUND mode.
+This modification was first available in September 1993 and the aircraft that had crashed had been scheduled to receive the upgrade.
 The aircraft had not received the update at the time of the crash because "China Airlines judged that the modifications were not urgent".